The Risks of AI-Generated Content and How To Address Them

 AI can output misinformation (inaccurate content spread without malicious intent) and worse, disinformation (false information deliberately created and disseminated to mislead or manipulate others).
 This can lead to bad actors creating deepfakes: AI-generated media, typically videos or audio, that realistically depict people saying or doing things they never actually said or did.

-This is due to the AI alignment problem: the challenge of ensuring that artificial intelligence systems behave in ways that are aligned with human values, intentions, and goals.
-CNET faced this issue when they used AI content without proper quality control, leading to substantial errors in their pieces that needed correction.
+This is due to the AI alignment problem, the challenge of ensuring that artificial intelligence systems behave in ways that are aligned with human values, intentions, and goals.
+CNET faced this issue when it used AI content without proper quality control, leading to substantial errors in its pieces that needed correction.

 To prevent misinformation in AI content, implement rigorous fact-checking, especially when outputs are to be used in a major decision-making process.
 Before using AI-generated content, fact-check every statement for accuracy and quality.
 Look for any biases that may have slipped into the material.